MicrosoftDocs/Viva/WorkplaceAnalytics/manager-insights/connectedness.md

 ## Best practices

-* Ask employees to use [MyAnalytics network features](../myanalytics/use/network.md) to add people to their "important people" list, which enables suggestions to meet and reminders to respond to emails and complete tasks from them.
+* Use [MyAnalytics network features](../myanalytics/use/network.md) to add people to your "important people" list, which enables suggestions to meet and reminders to respond to emails and complete tasks from them.
 * Host informal gatherings, such as virtual opportunities for your team to bond over non-work activities and form new connections.
 Create agendas with fun conversation prompts and activities, such as online trivia games.
 * Strengthen connections with a [Teams channel](https://www.microsoft.com/microsoft-365/microsoft-teams/group-chat-software) for group communications and chats.
 * Encourage and train workers to ask the right questions.
 Minimize preconceptions by asking open-ended questions.